Duties and Responsibilities of an Executor

 Taking Care of the Estates Asset’s

-When you take on your role as executor you are responsible for making sure the estates assets are kept in in good order an to ensure they are not put at risk.
-This could include securing and insuring an empty property, making sure any financial investments the estate has are monitored and continue to deliver the returns they did when the testator (person named in the will) was alive.
+When you take on your role as executor you are responsible for making sure the estates assets are kept in in good order and to ensure they are not put at risk.
+This could include securing and insuring an empty property, making sure any financial investments the estate has are monitored and continue to deliver the returns they did when the testator was alive.
 This may include share portfolios and other invested funds.

 As an executor of a will, you will be responsible for paying any outstanding taxes owed by the estate.
 Failure to follow the rules around taxation could lead to fines being levied by the HMRC.
-You can not claim fines back from the estate and if imposed, for example for late payment, they will become your personal responsibility.
+You cannot always claim fines back from the estate and if imposed, for example for late payment, they will become your personal responsibility.